Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 4. Leave the lobby, then continue on your Tret file.

 ## Out of Bounds
 You should now be "out-of-bounds".
+Wherever you see the words "at least" with regards to movement, it means there is a wall that prevents you from running too far.
+You may make safety saves anywhere, because this route doesn't need to keep track of previous saves.
+However if you loaded battle mode on your previous reset, do that again when loading your save.

 You will need to listen for the "bass-notes" in the music for some instructions.
 In Tret, they are evenly spaced about 1 second apart (63 frames, or 1.05 seconds to be precise), and are easy to hear.
 You can also just use a stopwatch if you prefer.
-Wherever you see the words "at least" with regards to movement, it means there is a wall that prevents you from running too far.

 While running around, you might get some "bad" encounters.
 Most encounters you can simply run from and continue, but some encounters are "bad" because they impact the out of bounds landscape.

 To recognize bad encounters, you will need to count the number of enemy slots used.
 Every big enemy (Creeper, Rat Soldier, Troll) uses 2 slots, and every small enemy (Drone Bee, Gnome, Rat, Spider) uses 1 slot.
 An encounter is only bad if it uses 6 slots, and the enemy on the far right is small.
 If you get a bad encounter: save, hard reset, then continue wherever you left off.
 If you entered battle mode on your previous reset, do that again.

 ## Slot 8
 ![tret2](gs1_ace_images/tret2.png)